 I also like Spring Cafe at 632 E. Hopkins.
 It has a large selection of vegetarian/organic items including juices, smoothies, salads, sandwiches and other entrees.
 The veggie burger is really good and I enjoyed a good kale salad and tasty gazpacho on my last visit.
 They also have coffee drinks, pastries and cookies.

 One of my favorite restaurants of the past in Aspen was Mogador.
 Barclay Dodge, the former owner, is now back in town and has opened BOSQ at 312 S. Mill.
 It has a lovely outdoor deck for summer dining as well as a sleek, contemporary dining room.
 Featuring “new world cuisine”, the menu features a number of creative appetizers, salads, entrees and sides.
 I enjoyed lunch outdoors on a beautiful August day.
 The gazpacho, heirloom tomato salad with burrata plus a halibut ceviche were very well prepared.
 I will be back in ski season!

 Caribou Club: At 411 E. Hopkins (members only), this hot spot is expensive but has wonderful food and wines in a perfect setting.
 See if your concierge can arrange for you to dine there.
 As a member, I try to go every time I am in town.
 The lounge and main dining room are beautifully decorated.
 For a more private experience, ask to dine in the wine cellar.

 I had a very good lunch experience on my first visit to the Prospect restaurant.
 I really loved the meatloaf on a cold, snowy day in Aspen.
-The scallop entree was really excellent on my most recent visit.
-I enjoyed my first breakfast in the same space at the original Jerome restaurant 30 years ago and it still looks like it is right out of the wild, wild west.
+The scallop entrée was really excellent on a recent visit for dinner.
+I enjoyed my first breakfast in the same space at the original Jerome restaurant more than 35 years ago when it looked like it is right out of the wild, wild west.
 It is now an Auberge Resort and is located at 330 E. Main St.